Kathmandu's Extreme Metal Scene Puts Nepal on the Global Metal Map

 Perhaps the most prominent Nepalese extreme band on the world stage, thanks to a deal with Spain's Xtreem Music, and due to the band taking home the 2014 award for Best Asian Metal Album from the U.K.'s Global Metal Apocalypse, Kathmandu's Dying Out Flame have had a chance to introduce their brand of death metal, inspired in part by Vedic rituals, Hindu philosophy, and Sanskrit chants, to a larger portion of the international community than most of their local counterparts.
 Formed in 2011, the band takes a somewhat mystical, spiritual approach to modern technical death metal, using the guitar to simulate the sounds of the sitar, and introducing eastern classical rhythms to the genre's usual blast beats and alternate picking chug.

-Kathmandu's Binaash, which features guitarist Prateek Raj Neupane, also of Ugrakarma, plays a mix of brutal death metal and acerbic, humour-laden grind a la Birdflesh.
+Kathmandu's Binaash, which features guitarist Prateek Raj Neupane, also of Ugrakarma, plays a mix of brutal death metal and acerbic, humor-laden grind a la Birdflesh.
 Formed in 2009, the band's name means "Destruction" in Nepali, and they have dubbed their grinding take on death metal as "ramailo death metal," or "fun death metal."
 So far, the band's output consists of one full length (Binaashkaari, 2012), a split, and an EP that came out in 2016.

 Of all the offshoots and branches of extreme metal, those in the know say grindcore enjoys the largest following in Nepal.
 One of the most prominent acts in this sub-sect is Nude Terror.
 Playing a socially conscious brand of straight ahead grind, the band has been featured regularly on the bills of the country's one-off shows and mini-fests, such as the aforementioned Brutal Lunchbox and Nepal Deathfest, since forming in 2012.
-The band has also made a few trips into India, having gigged in Hyderabad, Bangalore, and Kurseong, enjoying the fruits of a regional touring circuit between the neighbouring nations that has formed in recent years through grassroots efforts.
+The band has also made a few trips into India, having gigged in Hyderabad, Bangalore, and Kurseong, enjoying the fruits of a regional touring circuit between the neighboring nations that has formed in recent years through grassroots efforts.

 Though they have yet to put out so much as a demo, Aakrosh have already won themselves a loyal following in their hometown of Kathmandu and throughout Nepal, fans embracing their take on old school/technical death metal like a tahr to the Himalayan steppes (look it up).
 The band has been going strong since 2012, honing their sound in what looks to be, according to videos on YouTube, the most cramped jam room on the Asian continent.

 Another band that has managed to win itself a following in Nepal based solely thus far on live performances is Undefined Human.
-Hailing from the town of Hetauda, about 130 kilometres southwest of Kathmandu, Undefined Human has imported the old school Finnish and Swedish death metal sound to their native land, bringing a bit of far east groove to the genre.
+Hailing from the town of Hetauda, about 130 kilometers southwest of Kathmandu, Undefined Human has imported the old school Finnish and Swedish death metal sound to their native land, bringing a bit of far east groove to the genre.
 Nothing modern or trendy here.
 This is a band that keeps their metal of death strictly within the bounds of the genre's gore-soaked halcyon days.

 Thrash too has made inroads in Nepal, and one of the forerunners of the modern-day thrash scene in the country is Lalitpur/Kathmandu old school ragers Disorder.
 Taking a no-frills approach to the bullet belt thrash of early Sodom along with the punk-infused attitude of crossover artists such as D.R.I. and Suicidal Tendencies, the young thrashers in Disorder have kept busy gigging around their home country since forming in 2013, taking time to record a demo the year after their formation.
 The band recently wrapped another mini-tour of Nepal in mid-December.